CivML-PolyMtl/OpenBDLM/README.md

 ### Prerequisites

-Matlab (version 2016a and above) installed on Mac OSX or Windows
+Matlab (version 2016a or higher) installed on Mac OSX or Windows

 ### Installing